-Crafted by the famed sculptor Andreas von Zadora-Gerlof, this compelling kinetic aluminum sculpture entitled Concentric Rinds
+- The famed Andreas von Zadora-Gerlof created this mind-boggling kinetic aluminum sculpture

 Zadora brings all of the mathematical precision of Escher's genius design into his large-scale version of the work.
 His four aluminum spheres are nestled together from small to large, creating a rippling effect when the work is set into motion on its axis.
 It is powered by a motorized mechanism hidden within its base, ingeniously added by Zadora to fully exploit the incredible visual effects of Escher's original design.